-Only because the effects of climate change are being felt more and more, it does not mean we should give up on efforts to reduce greenhouse gas emissions (GHG).
-With the increasing soil organic matter, the soils under Conservation Agriculture can retain carbon from carbon dioxide and store it safely for long periods of time.
+The effects of climate change are being felt more and more, This does not mean we should give up on efforts to reduce greenhouse gas emissions (GHG).
+With the increasing soil organic matter, the soils under Conservation Agriculture can retain carbon from carbon dioxide.
+It can store it safely for long periods of time.

-The consumption of fossil fuel for agricultural production is also significantly reduced under CA and burning of crop residues is completely eliminated, which also contributes to a reduction of GHG release.
+The consumption of fossil fuel for agricultural production is also much reduced under CA and burning of crop residues is completely eliminated, which also reduces GHG release.

 3. Conservation Agriculture provides small-scale farmers with diversification opportunities

-CA has direct impacts which have the potential to turn around the daily and seasonal calendar and in the long term change the rhythm of farmers’ family because of the reduced labour requirements for tillage, land preparation and weeding.
-More time availability offers real opportunities for diversification options such as for example poultry farming or on-farm sales of produce, or other off-farm small enterprise developments.
+CA has direct impacts which have the potential to turn around the daily and seasonal calendar and in the long-term.
+It can also change the rhythm of farmers’ family because of the reduced labour requirements for tillage, land preparation and weeding.
+More time availability offers real opportunities for diversification options such as poultry farming or on-farm sales of produce, or other off-farm small enterprise developments.

-FAO argues that support should be given to smallholders to scale-up production.
-This support should include legal land tenure, global policies for a level playing field, access to capital and markets, structured training, and investment in technology and infrastructure.
+FAO argues that we support the smallholder to scale-up production.
+This support should include legal land tenure, global policies for a level playing field, access to capital and markets.
+Besides, structured training, and investment in technology and infrastructure.

 4. Conservation Agriculture helps lower farm power and reduces labour

-One of the most noticeable changes for the farmer is the reduced requirement for farm power and labour.
-CA helps lower the overall requirement for farm power and energy for field production by up to 60 % compared to conventional farming.
+One of the most noticeable changes for the farmer is the reduced need for farm power and labour.
+CA helps lower the overall need for power and energy for field production by up to 60 % compared to conventional farming.

-This is due to the fact that the most power intensive operations, such as tillage, are eliminated.
-Additionally equipment investment, particularly the number and size of tractors, is significantly reduced.
+This is due to, the elimination of most power-intensive operations, such as tillage.
+Additionally, equipment investment, particularly the number and size of tractors, is much reduced.
 This effect applies equally to small-scale farmers using only hand labour or animal traction.

 5. Everyone has a role to play

-Maintaining the momentum of growth in agricultural productivity will remain crucial in the coming decades as production of basic staple foods needs to increase by 60 percent if it is to meet expected demand growth.
+Maintaining the momentum of growth in agricultural productivity will remain crucial in the coming decades.
+The production of basic staple foods needs to increase by 60 percent if it is to meet expected demand growth.